apingault/Trivent/Readme.md

 ```

 ## Configuration
-Edit the various paths to data/ilcsoft script etc.
+Edit `config/configTriventLocal.py` with the paths to data/ilcsoft script etc.

 ## Running